 Now, with elections behind us, I was able to come home and the first place I wanted to visit was Tornillo.
 Since June, when the zero tolerance policy was passed and these children were separated from their parents, I – like many – have been looking for ways to get involved.

-At first I tried calling the national numbers to see if I could get answers maybe we could organize a toy drive but I was constantly directed to dead ends, call this number, call that number etc…and every time no one had information for me.
+At first I tried calling the national numbers to see if I could get answers maybe we could organize a toy drive but I was constantly redirected to dead ends, call this number, call that number etc…and every time no one had information for me.
 I decided to just head down to Tornillo and get answers for myself.

 I parked in an almost empty parking lot and immediately realized we were actually at the port of entry.